 Financing Law School

-Are you considering law school, but don’t have the funds?
+Are you considering law school, but don't have the funds?
 Money for law school is available in the form of scholarships, grants, loans, and work-study.
 The amount of aid that a student receives depends largely on the law school to which he/she applies.
 Every student applying to law school needs to know how they are going to pay for law school.
-The best possible solution for financial aid are the law schools themselves because if a student’s GPA is strong and he or she scored well on the LSAT, there is a strong chance of receiving aid.
+The best possible solution for financial aid are the law schools themselves because if a student's GPA is strong and they scored well on the LSAT, there is a strong chance of receiving aid.

 The most useful place to go for information about financing your legal education is finaid.org.
 There is an application process that students can download from Free Application for Federal Student Aid (FAFSA), which us available online at fafsa.ed.gov.